 Chichén Itzá is one of the most important archaeological sites in Mexico, and many travelers like to visit the site as a day trip from Cancún.
-This amazing Mayan site is located in the state of Yucatan, about 120 miles west of Cancún in the state of Quintana Roo.
-The time it takes to get there depends on the method of travel you choose.
-Each option has advantages and disadvantages, the best one for you will depend on your budget and how important it is to you to have a say in the timing of your visit.
+This amazing Mayan site is located in the state of Yucatan, about 120 miles west of Cancún, which is in the state of Quintana Roo.
+The amount of time it takes to get there depends on the method of travel you choose.
+Each option has advantages and disadvantages; the best one for you will depend on your budget and how important it is to you to have a say in the timing of your visit.
 Here are the five best ways to get from Cancun to Chichen Itzá.

 Rent a Car

-Driving in the Yucatan Peninsula is fairly easy in comparison to some other places in Mexico, so renting a car can be a good option for independent travelers.
+Driving in the Yucatan Peninsula is fairly easy in comparison to some other places in Mexico, so renting a car can be a good and convenient option for independent travelers.
 The highway from Cancún to Chichén Itzá is quite flat and straight, it's in decent shape, and has good signage, and the drive typically takes about two hours.
 The advantage to this option is that you can make your own schedule and decide when and where to stop.
 Once at the site, if you like, you can hire a licensed guide to take you around and explain the history and background of the site and the Mayan civilization.
 Guides are available for hire at the entrance where you purchase admission tickets for a fixed price.
 When looking for a car rental, keep in mind that the price quoted usually doesn't include insurance and the inclusion of this in the fee will raise the cost considerably.